 Some rice cookers have a multigrain option.
 However, manufacturers do not always mean the same thing when they say 'multigrain' so it's a good idea to check the manual.
 It may just mean that it can cook grains other than rice, or that it can cook a graded mixture of rices.

-In our latest rice cooker reviews, rice cookers range in price from $13 to $346.
+In our latest rice cooker reviews, rice cookers range in price between $13 and $346.